 - Analyze cultural practices in connection with a concrete study of a self-selected case or digital phenomenon related to digital culture and media use

-- Present and discuss the results of the study based on the chosen theory, method and own empirical observations
+- Describe and reflect on the findings of the student’s case study based on the chosen theory, method and own empiral observations

 Ordinary examExam type:

 C: Submission of written work, External (7-point scale)